Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Problem formulation

-Respectively, we shall denote by $p_t<n$ the number of recovery indicating tests (RIT) taken at time step $t$ and by $r_t \in \mathbb{R}^{p_t} $ the tests results.
+\paragraph{Recovery test data:} Respectively, we shall denote by $p_t<n$ the number of recovery indicating tests (RIT) taken at time step $t$ and by $\vh_t \in \mathbb{R}^{p_t} $ the tests results.
 The RIT test qualifies whether an individual has been recovered.
-Similarly, as with the IIT tests, we define a linear projector $P_{r_t} \in \mathbb{R}^ {p_t \times n}$ that projects the state at timestep $t$ to the RIT measurement space.
+Similarly, as with the IIT tests, we define a linear projector $\mP_{\vh_t} \in \mathbb{R}^ {p_t \times n}$ that projects the state at timestep $t$ to the RIT measurement space. {If and when effective vaccines are available, individuals who are vaccinated can be marked as recovered in the model.}